 Undergraduate Honors Thesis, BFA Graphic Design

 How can designers influence environmental sustainability on a college campus?
-How can we use design thinking to engage others in making sustainable living choices that benefit our environment and our bodies?
+How can we use design thinking to engage others in making sustainable choices that benefit our environment?
 Designers can spread ideas by helping others to evaluate their current decision-making processes and visualize networks on a large scale.
-Through G.R.I.D., which stands for Green Resources in Design, I created a system of visual learning that promotes environmental sustainability within a small, connected community: Monmouth University’s campus.
-A logo, typeface and color palette set the groundwork for this visual series that includes an informational poster series, packaging component, and mobile app.
-As a unit, this series educates the audience about the ways that Monmouth University currently addresses environmental sustainability and ignites ideas for how it could be addressed in the future.
+Through GRID, which stands for Green Resources in Design, I created a system of visual learning that promotes environmental sustainability within a small, connected community: Monmouth University’s campus.
+GRID educates the audience about the ways that Monmouth University currently addresses environmental sustainability and ignites ideas for how it could be addressed in the future.

 Concept, Name & Logo Design

-With relevance as a design tool and environmental term, the word grid, defined as a structure made up of a series of intersecting curved guide lines, is the perfect cue to connect this series of resources to the Monmouth University community.
+With relevance as a design tool and environmental term, the word grid is the perfect cue to connect this series of resources.
 A grid structures design elements in a certain space the same way that it structures a garden or solar panels.
 It creates a standard of organization.

 Three-part poster series illustrates the ways that Monmouth currently addresses environmental sustainability, and how it could be addressed in the future.